akramway00/ModernProxyChecker/README.md

 - **Loading Options:** Proxies can be loaded via text input or a file.
 - **Real-Time Results:** Displays results of validation (working or failed proxies) in real time.
 - **Export Working Proxies:** Saves valid proxies to a text file.
+- **Compiled Version:** Includes a pre-compiled `.exe` file for easy usage without requiring Python or dependencies.

 ## Screenshots